-Colloidal particles of manganese are found on the ocean floor to form compact Mn nodules, which contain 15 to 30 percent of metal on a dry basis with copper, nickel, and cobalt.
+Colloidal particles of manganese are found on the ocean floor to form compact Mn nodules.
+It contains 15 to 30 percent of metal on a dry basis with copper, nickel, and cobalt.
 More than 1012 tones of such nodules have already been accommodated from the ocean water bed.
 The large deposit of the elements may gain commercial significance in the future.

 Isotopes of element

-The radioactive isotopes of Mn are obtained from different types of nuclear reactions and 55Mn (half-life = 3.7 million years) and 54Mn (half-life = 312.2 days) are the most stable ones.
+The radioactive isotopes of Mn are obtained from different types of nuclear reactions.
+55Mn (half-life = 3.7 million years) and 54Mn (half-life = 312.2 days) are the most stable isotopes of Mn.

 Alternatively, pyrolusite is heated below 800 °C with dehydrated green vitriol.
 In both techniques, manganese sulfate (MnSO4) is leached out from the residue by leaving impurities like iron oxide and other silicate compounds.

 The +2 oxidation state is most stable due to the presence of a half-filled d5 electron configuration.
-The reduction potential oxidation state diagram suggests that Mn (VI) is a highly oxidizing agent, oxidizes to form Mn (III) and Mn (IV) ions.
+The reduction potential oxidation state diagram suggests that Mn (VI) is a highly oxidizing agent, that oxidizes to form Mn (III) and Mn (IV) ions.

 In the +7 state, the metal forms oxide like Mn2O7 and oxohalides MnO3Cl and MnO3F.
 The green oxide is highly explosive that ignites alcohol or ether when brought into contact.

-It is obtained as a green mass on fusing pyrolusite with alkali.
+It is obtained as a green mass by fusing pyrolusite with alkali.
 The green mass is extracted with water containing little alkali and the solution evaporated to yield dark green crystalline solid K2MnO4.

 Hydrochloric acid and heated concentrated sulfuric or nitric acid are oxidized by MnO2.
 Manganese dioxide is an important compound of Mn, widely used glass industry to decolorize glass and in the manufacturing of matches box.

 All four halides of manganese with the chemical formula MnX2 are stable compounds and isomorphous with the magnesium halides.
-The halides are conveniently prepared by reacting MnCO3 with the appropriate hydracids of fluorine, chlorine, bromine, iodine.
+The halides are conveniently prepared by reacting MnCO3 with the appropriate hydracids of fluorine, chlorine, bromine, and iodine.

 Transition metal complexes

 In chemistry, manganese (II) forms an extensive range of complex compounds with different types of stereochemistry.
 The d5 configuration of manganese offers no crystal field stabilization energy (CFSE) in high spin octahedral and tetrahedral complexes.

 Uses of Manganese

 The transition element, manganese is mainly used as an additive for making steel.
 Manganese combines with the sulfur present in steel which prevents the formation of brittle materials like FeS.

 The other alloy that contains 17 to 19 percent chromium, 8 to 10 percent manganese, 0.75 to 1 percent copper, and small amounts of carbon and silicon has high corrosion resistance and chemical attack.

-Several non-steel alloys like manganese bronze alloy are used for making propeller blades and manganin in electrical instruments due to their electrical resistivity.
+- Several non-steel alloys like manganese bronze alloy are used for making propeller blades and manganin in electrical instruments due to their electrical resistivity.